-The Statement of Accounts for the Cumbria Local Government Pension Scheme (LGPS) is presented in its entirety and separately from the General Fund in Cumbria County Council's Accounts.
-Although the County Council is the Administering Authority, the Fund covers both County Council employees and those of other scheduled, resolution and admitted bodies.
+The Statement of Accounts for the Cumbria Local Government Pension Scheme (Cumbria LGPS) is presented in its entirety and separately from the General Fund in Cumbria County Council's Accounts.
+Although the County Council was the Administering Authority, the Fund covers both County Council employees and those of other scheduled, resolution and admitted bodies.
 These Accounts (financial statements and certain sections) are summarised to form part of Cumbria County Council's Annual Accounts.

-The Accounts for the Cumbria LGPS summarise the Fund transactions for the financial year 2021/22 and the position at the year-end date, 31 March 2022.
-They have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Accounts for the Cumbria LGPS summarise the Fund transactions for the financial year 2022/23 and the position at the year-end date, 31 March 2023.
+They have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.